 A Fund may invest in structured notes.
 The values of the structured notes in which a Fund will invest may be linked to equities or debt instruments ("reference instruments").
 These notes differ from other types of debt securities in several respects.
 The interest rate or principal amount payable at maturity may vary based on changes in the value of the reference instruments.
-A structured note may be positively or negatively indexed; that is, its value or interest rate may increase or decrease if the value of the reference instrument decreases.
+A structured note may be positively or negatively indexed; that is, its value or interest rate may increase or decrease if the value of the reference instrument increases.
 Similarly, its value may increase or decrease if the value of the reference instrument decreases.
-Further, the change in the principal amount payable with respect to, or the interest rate of, a structured note may be a multiple of the percentage change (positive or negative) in the value of the issuer and the normal risks of price changes in response to changes in interest rates.
+Further, the change in the principal amount payable with respect to, or the interest rate of, a structured note may be a multiple of the percentage change (positive or negative) in the value of the underlying reference instrument(s).
+Investments in structured notes involve certain risks, including the credit risk of the issuer and the normal risks of price changes in response to changes in interest rates.
 Further, in the case of certain structured notes, a decline or increase in the value of the reference instrument may cause the interest rate to be reduced to zero, and any further declines or increases in the reference instrument may then reduce the principal amount payable on maturity.
 Finally, these securities may be less liquid than other types of securities, and may be more volatile than their underlying reference instruments.